SciTools/iris/docs/src/whatsnew/latest.rst

 ===========================

 #. `@pp-mo`_ changed the netCDF loader to fetch data immediately from small netCDF
-   variables, instead of creating a dask array.
+   variables, instead of creating a dask array: This saves both time and memory.
-   This saves both time and memory. (:pull:`5229`)
+   Note that some cubes, coordinates etc loaded from netCDF will now have real data where previously it was lazy.  (:pull:`5229`)

 🔥 Deprecations